chris-armstrong/dynaglue/README.md

 ## Motivation

-I've learnt that in order to leverage DynamoDB properly, you must first:
+Apparently to use DynamoDB efficiently, you must:

 * purge yourself of any sensible knowledge of database design such as normalisation
-* know exactly how your application will access its data for now and all time (in other words, it helps to be psychic)
+* know exactly how your application will access its data for now and into the future
 * pack multiple values into the same field in order to implement fast composite-key and hierarchical data lookups
 * mix multiple data structures together in the same table, distinguished only by